htc-ccis2500/spring-2017/src/morea/app-layout-data/ex-slider-puzzle.md

 4. A GitHub website screenshot clearly showing your GitHub username, repository and open pull-request

 Clearly label all the screenshots and add them individually to the dropbox, or paste them into a single MS Word document to upload.
 Please do not zip the screenshots.

-## Need more challenge?
-Add sound to your application so that you make noise when clicking buttons on your calculator.
-This work may be done on the same project and branch as the style work above.

-Add a note on your pull-request to indicate that you completed this challenge.